ibkor/Veeam-Deployer-Installer-for-Linux-Machines/README.md

      ```

 3. **Set Script Variables**
-   - Modify the variables in the script to suit your environment:
+   - Modify the variables in VeeamDeployer script to suit your environment:
      - `$ExportPath`: Location on the VBR server to save the deployment kit.
      - `$csvFilePath`: Path to the `hostnames.csv` file.
      - `$TargetPath`: Destination path on Linux machines where files will be copied.